×

 • Manage all VMs from a single interface, making it easier to deploy patches or updates while reducing errors.

-The real-world use cases of hardware virtualization are as follows:
+The real-world use cases of legacy hardware virtualization are as follows:

 • Powering mission-critical legacy applications to run without the need for old hardware